 In the previous section, I have argued that duties to oneself in Kant's moral theory are best understood through the second formulation of the Categorical Imperative, that is, through the Formula of Humanity.
 Now, there are various worries associated with Kant's derivation of the Formula of Humanity.
-For one thing, the arguments that Kant offers in the Groundwork for the claim that rational nature is an end in itself are problematic.133 For another, the criteria set by the Formula of Humanity seems rather vague or maxim to be raised to the universality of law of nature because such a will would contradict itself.
-It is easy to see that the first is opposed to strict or narrower duty [perfect], the second only to wide duty."
+For one thing, the arguments that Kant offers in the Groundwork for the claim that rational nature is an end in itself are problematic.133 For another, the criteria set by the the first is opposed to strict or narrower duty [perfect], the second only to wide duty."
 See G 4: 424.
 But it is also possible to distinguish perfect duties from imperfect ones by applying the test of the Formula of Humanity.
 Upon this procedure, a duty is perfect and negative if the maxim of an action disregards the value of humanity in oneself or in another person.
 The duty is imperfect and positive if the maxim involves the adoption of an end and constitutes commitment to the realization of one's rational nature.
 See Denis, Moral Self-Regard: Duties to Oneself in Kant's Moral Theory, 85-86.